100% Speedtrap Sunglasses Review: Premium Sport Performance

 Final Verdict

 For a broader look at how the Speedtrap fits into the full baseball sunglass landscape, see our guide to choosing the best baseball sunglasses.
-For a ranked comparison of all top baseball sunglass options, see our best baseball sunglasses for 2026.
+For a ranked comparison of all top options, see our best baseball sunglasses for 2026.

 Pros

-- + HiPER lens technology provides exceptional contrast and color clarity
+- + HiPER lens technology provides exceptional contrast and color clarity on grass fields

 - + Uniblock adjustable nose piece fits most face shapes securely